vzMars/CMP430/README.md

 **Tech used:** Java, Android Studio

-All of the assignments were made using Java and the Android Studio IDE was used.
+All homework assignments were done using Java and Android Studio.